foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/getting_started.rst

    software_requirement.rst

-.. note:: The embARC OSP uses make/gmake as a build tool snd these are provided as part of the ARC development tools.
+.. note:: The embARC OSP uses make/gmake as a build tool and these are provided as part of the ARC development tools.

 .. _building_a_sample_application: